international-dance/ID/STYLEGUIDE.md

 <h3 id="color-palletes">COLOR PALLETES : :</h3>
 ##

-> Contrasting the background of sharp primary colors: Black (#000000) and White (#FFFFFF), symbolizing foundational discipline, class, and excellence, are various forground soft and or muted pinks, reds, purples, and blues are, symbolizing grace, poise, and elegance.
+> Contrasting the background of sharp primary colors: Black (#000000) and White (#FFFFFF), symbolizing foundational discipline, high-class, and excellence, are various forground soft and or muted pinks, reds, purples, and blues are, symbolizing grace, poise, and elegance.

 > sufficient contrast between text and background colors to meet [**WCAG 2.1 AA**](https://www.w3.org/WAI/WCAG22/quickref/?versions=2.1) standards (see [Accessibility](#accessibility) below).